srobo/kitbook/kit-return.md

 ![Kit return flow](./Diagrams/KitReturnDeskFlow.svg)

-## Documentation
+## Required Items
-You should have the following documents present for your duties.
+You should have the following items present for your duties.
 If you do not, please let the competition team coordinator know as soon as possible.

 * Sign-out sheet.
 * Kit return table (indicating teams and kit to return).